-Cover nicks, such as the those shown below, with EMI tape.
+Cover nicks or tears in the EMI shielding with EMI tape.

-- Phillips #2 screwdriver.
+- Phillips #2 screwdriver

 - ESD-safe workstation and mat

-- Soft, clean towel or cloth
+- Soft , clean towel or cloth

 Before you begin, lay the computer down so the panel is face down and the bottom is facing you.